Koalha/bdm_hackathon/README.md

 ### Map Sheet Division

 `lehtijako/utm5` is a vector file describing the UTM5 map sheet division.
 NLS' LiDAR data is divided into UTM5 map sheets, so this file also reveals the physical location of each LiDAR file.
+This file has been modified to show the year when scanning took place, with NA indicating missing data and 0 indicating a time before 2012.

 ### List of LiDAR Files